Amanda Lura, Certified Nurse Midwife

 I began working at UNMC in labor and delivery here in Omaha.
 There, I met an awesome group of midwives.
 It was these midwives that encouraged me to go back to school and fulfill my dream.
 After 11 years as a labor and delivery nurse, I agreed, it was probably time for something more.
 I graduated from Frontier School of Midwifery in June of 2013.

-I have been married for three years to my wonderful husband, Jason.
-We have two really cute kids Hudson and Maryn, born 16 months apart.
+I am married to my wonderful husband, Jason.
+We have three really cute kids Hudson, Maryn, and Graham.
 Craziness….but I love it!

 I truly believe that midwifery was Gods calling for my life and find it a great honor and privilege to be a part of one of life’s greatest miracles.